It's that time of year again! As we begin to give out our seasonal flu vaccinations, we would encourage our patients to understand the following:

 Patient data collected from general practice is needed to support a wide variety of research and analysis to help run and improve health and care services.
 Whilst the data collected in other care settings such as hospitals is valuable in understanding and improving specific services, it is the patient data in general practice that helps us to understand whether the health and care system as a whole is working for patients.

 This data will be shared from 1 September 2021.
+Please be aware that this collection of information has been cancelled until further notice.

 Data may be shared from the GP medical records about: